EXCLUSIVE-El Salvador seeks IMF funding, sees 'golden opportunity' for economy, says finance minister

 Finance Minister Alejandro Zelaya told Reuters in an interview that El Salvador wants to get a 36-month extended fund facility approved by the IMF, similar to the program announced this week for fellow Central American country Costa Rica.

-"It will help us leverage the budgetary gaps for 2021, 2022 and 2023" and help lower the highs costs associated with El Salvador's debt, Zelaya said.
+"It will help us leverage the budgetary gaps for 2021, 2022 and 2023" and help lower the high costs associated with El Salvador's debt, Zelaya said.

-El Salvador sovereign dollar bonds jumped on Tuesday after President Nayib Bukele, declared a landslide win in Sunday's voting, saying his party and its allies had secured the biggest majority in the country's history.
+El Salvador's dollar-denominated bonds rose across the curve on Wednesday after Zelaya for the first time publicly disclosed that the Central American nation was in talks with the IMF for financing.
+The bonds maturing in 2029, 2034 and 2041 rose at least 1 cent to trade at or above par, with the 2034 trading at 100 for the first time in a year.

 "What (the ruling) New Ideas party and President Bukele achieved on Sunday is truly a golden opportunity for El Salvador's economy to take off," said Zelaya.